CenturyLinkCloud/PublicKB/Storage/Object Storage/request-rate-and-performance-considerations.md

 To design services to scale and performance we'll breakdown a few common types of workloads and align that with a general design best practice for the storage services.

 ##### GET-Intensive Workloads
 GET-intensive workloads are best served by a [Content Delivery Network](http://ctl.io/centurylink-cdn-options/) as you can distribute content to your users with low latency and a high data transfer rate.
-This results in significantly less direct requests to CenturyLink's storage service where a platform maximum is imposed that could impact user experience.
+This results in significantly less direct requests to Lumen's storage service where a platform maximum is imposed that could impact user experience.

 ##### PUT-Intensive Workloads
 PUT-intensive workloads, such as Backup to cloud methodologies, should be segmented into **unique** buckets and Access Key IDs (Users).
 This structure may take various forms but using the Backup to cloud approach a client would create a **new bucket and unique user** for each host/server or cloud vault repository allowing data backup jobs/agents to scale horizontally above the per access key ID (user) maximums.